Banashri/s3-migrator/README.md

 # s3-migrator

-This reporsitory describes how you can migrate your s3 bucket from one region in AWS to another region.
+This reporsitory describes how you can migrate your s3 bucket from one region in AWS to another region using K8s cronjob.

 **NOTE**